Political positions of Newt Gingrich: Relationship with Donald Trump

 During Gingrich's 2012 presidential campaign, Donald Trump kept it ambiguous whether he would endorse him or Mitt Romney.
 Trump eventually endorsed Romney.

 During Trump's 2016 Republican primary campaign, Gingrich was supportive of Trump's candidacy though refrained from giving an outright endorsement, defending him against criticisms from other establishment Republicans.
 After Trump's primary win in Indiana, Gingrich endorsed Trump and expressed a willingness to serve as his running mate if he were to be selected.
 CNN described Gingrich as "one of Trump’s most blunt advisers," referencing Gingrich's criticism of Trump's attack on Judge Gonzalo P. Curiel for being biased against him due to his Mexican heritage.
 Gingrich called Trump's remarks "inexcusable" which led to Trump retorting on how it was "inappropriate" for Gingrich to publicly criticize him.
 Nevertheless, Gingrich remained a top pick for Trump's running mate, becoming a finalist alongside state governors Mike Pence and Chris Christie.
 Ultimately, Pence was chosen to be Trump's vice presidential pick, though Gingrich remained a contender for a possible cabinet position, specifically secretary of state, ahead of the general election.
 After Trump's electoral victory, Gingrich's involvement in the upcoming Trump administration continued to remain in speculation until he officially declined consideration on November 17, 2016.

 Following the 2020 election, Gingrich wrote an article for The Washington Times declaring he would not accept Joe Biden as president and how he felt the election wasn't "legitimate or honorable".
-Ahead of the 2022 midterms, Gingrich and Trump started work on a new "Trumpified" Contract with America.
+Ahead of the 2022 midterms, Gingrich and Trump started work on a new "Trumpified" Contract with America (→Project 2025).

+In December 2024, Gingrich referred to Trump as a "mythic figure, almost like the various Scandinavian Beowulfs[sic] and other kind of sagas," adding "there is no practical way that you can explain Trump within a normal political structure."